 Decision of the BFH

 The BFH overturned this decision and referred the case back to the tax court for reconsideration.
-It is true that the cash register used by the claimant was objectively manipulable.
-In principle, this constituted a formal defect of great importance, which gave the tax office the power to make an estimate.
-However, knowledge of the manipulability of such old cash register models had only grown over time.
-Therefore, in application of the principle of proportionality, the taxpayers were to be granted protection of legitimate expectations under certain conditions, which were explained in more detail in the judgement.
-The weight of the deficiency resulting from the objective manipulability was then not as high as in the normal case and could even be cancelled completely if additional evidence is kept.
+It is true that the cash register used was objectively manipulable, which in principle constitutes a serious formal defect and authorises the tax authorities to make estimates.
+However, the BFH emphasised that the manipulability of such old cash register models only became known over time.
+Taking into account the protection of legitimate expectations, taxpayers should be granted leniency under certain conditions specified in the judgement.
+The weight of the deficiency due to the objective manipulability is then not as high as in the normal case and can even be completely eliminated if additional evidence is provided.
+A blanket full assessment is disproportionate.

-Your TAXGATE team supports wealthy private individuals and medium-sized companies during tax audits in which there is no way forward or the tax authorities wish to enforce unjustified sanctions.
-We also advise on setting up a practical tax compliance management system and support you in fulfilling your declaration and cooperation obligations in tax proceedings.
+Yours TAXGATE team supports wealthy private individuals and medium-sized companies during tax audits if the tax authorities impose unjustified sanctions.
+We also advise on setting up a practical tax compliance management system and help you fulfil your declaration and cooperation obligations in tax proceedings.